inotia00/rvx-builder/README.md

 docker rmi <name_of_the_image> -f
 ```

-To update to a newer version of Builder, stop the existing container if it is running, build the container start it again.
+To update to a newer version of Builder, stop the existing container if it is running, build the container and start it again.

 In both the builds, a persistent storage is kept.
 All the builds are stored in `<path/to>/rvx-builder/revanced/`.